Pope Leo XIV: Liturgical and ceremonial practice

-During his service in Peru, Prevost was described as an "impeccable dresser" when it came to celebrating the Mass, wearing full vestments even when summer temperatures rose above 85 °F (about 29 °C) in Chiclayo.
+During his time in Peru, Prevost was described as an "impeccable dresser" when it came to celebrating the Mass, wearing full vestments even when summer temperatures rose above 85 °F (about 29 °C) in Chiclayo.
 Prevost described himself as "very obedient" in liturgical matters, and urged that the liturgy be prepared "in the best way possible."
+He was described as a "say the black, do the red" type of priest by the pastor of the cathedral, referring to rubrical (printed in red) instructions in the Roman Missal.
 In August 2024, speaking to a Chicago-area parish, Prevost stated that "liturgy needs to be beautiful to help us, to strengthen us in our faith."
 In his first Mass in the Sistine Chapel as pope, he chose to use a papal ferula, or ceremonial staff, made for Benedict XVI and seldom used by Francis.
 The mozzetta worn after his election, and Benedict's ferula signaled to some a "return to normal" in the Holy See following the Francis papacy.
-However, during his Inauguration Mass in St Peter's Square on May 18, 2025, Leo XIV used the ferula of Pope Paul VI which is most commonly associated with Pope John Paul II, and frequently used by Francis.
-Pope Leo XIV received another pectoral cross upon his election, which he has been wearing instead of the one he wore during the conclave and his first appearance as pope.
-This one is silver, with relics of St. Leo the Great, St. Augustine, St. Thomas of Villanova, and Blessed Anselmo Polanco Fontecha.
+However, during his Inauguration Mass in St. Peter's Square on May 18, 2025, Leo XIV used the ferula of Pope Paul VI which is most commonly associated with Pope John Paul II, and frequently used by Francis.

+Leo received another pectoral cross upon his election, which he has been wearing instead of the one he wore during the conclave and his first appearance as pope.
+This one is silver, with relics of Leo the Great, Augustine, Thomas of Villanova, and Anselmo Polanco Fontecha.
 He also chose to restore the custom of the pope himself giving archbishops the pallium, which had been altered by Francis in 2015.
 In September 2025, it was announced that Leo had given permission for the Tridentine Mass to be said in St. Peter's Basilica the following month, the first time such permission had been granted since the promulgation of Traditionis custodes in 2021.

 Social and political issues

-Overview

 Within the context of church politics and theology, Prevost has been seen as a moderate or centrist, neither liberal nor conservative.
 In April 2025, the Italian newspaper la Repubblica stated that Prevost was seen as a "cosmopolitan and shy figure" who was "appreciated by conservatives and progressives" within the church.
 (Note: The positions of cardinals are difficult to pinpoint in political terms and different labels, more specific to the Church's context like sinodali (supporters of synodality), lealisti (loyalists, the supporters of the reigning pope), and tradizionalisti (traditionalists), are applied.
-Nonetheless, Prevost was generally seen as a "reformer of the Bergoglian area", not far from other more progressive names like Pietro Parolin and Luis Antonio Tagle, and more moderate than others like Robert Walter McElroy and Matteo Maria Zuppi.)
-In line with the church's official positions, Prevost opposes abortion, euthanasia, same-sex marriage and the death penalty.
+Nonetheless, Prevost was generally seen as a "reformer of the Bergoglian area", not far from other more progressive names such as Pietro Parolin and Luis Antonio Tagle, and more moderate than others such as Robert Walter McElroy and Matteo Maria Zuppi.)